 Members of APGA’s Research and Standards Committee (RSC) pay an additional annual fee to participate in the work of the committee.
 The committee advises on research projects that are undertaken by the Future Fuels Cooperative Research Centre (and, previously, the Energy Pipelines CRC) to ensure they are relevant to the needs of the pipeline industry.
 RSC members have immediate access to locally relevant research results that can make pipelines safer and more efficient, and give member companies a competitive advantage.

-The research focuses on improving the safety and reliability of pipelines and reducing the costs of pipeline design, construction and operations.
+The research focuses on social acceptance, public safety, security of supply, network lifecycle management and the opportunities for the use of future fuels.
 In addition to direct funding, RSC member companies also contribute valuable in-kind support that, in recent years, has brought the total value of its research program to more than $2 million per year.

 Critically, the RSC works closely with the pipeline committees of Standards Australia to ensure research results can be quickly applied to the industry’s national standard, AS 2885, for the benefit of the industry and wider community.